dabl/dabl/doc/quick_start.rst

 ###############################################
-Getting started with Machine Learning with dabl
+Quickstart to ML with dabl
 ###############################################

 Let's dive right in!